-Max Kozloff was born in Chicago, Illinois, and graduated with a BA in History of Art at the University of Chicago.
-Following two years Army service he studied for an MA at the University of Chicago and later a PhD at the Institute of Fine Arts, New York University.
-In the 1960s Kozloff was art critic for ‘The Nation’, New York editor of ‘Art International’ and associate editor of ‘Artforum’ and won many awards for his work including, the Pulitzer Prize for Critical Writing and the Frank Jewett Mather Award for Art Criticism from the College Art Association of America.
-In 1976 Kozloff began working as a photographer.
+American writer and photographer Max Kozloff studied History of Art at the University of Chicago.
+After two years Army service he studied at the University of Chicago and the Institute of Fine Arts, New York University.
+In the 1960s Kozloff was art critic for ‘The Nation’, New York editor of ‘Art International’ and associate editor of ‘Artforum’.
+In 1976 he began working as a photographer.
 He received the Infinity Award for writing at the International Center of Photography in 1990.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.